 - Address topic and format gaps.
-What topics are still awaiting quality educational content? - Help to improve critical foundational skills like reading.
-Consider using formats (e.g. read alouds, kinetic typography) that can help to build literacy skills. - Among popular topics, are there gaps in format types (e.g. animation, homework help, how to, lectures)?
-How can you present content in a way that might help learners who learn best in ways that are not yet available?
+What topics are still awaiting quality educational content? - Help improve critical foundational skills like reading.
+Consider using formats (e.g., read alouds, kinetic typography) that can help build literacy skills. - Among popular topics, are there gaps in format types (e.g., animation, homework help, how to, lecture)?
+How can you present content in a way that might help learners who learn best in ways not yet available?

-Inside your computer - Bettina Bair
+Inside your computer -Bettina Bair

-How computers work: What makes a computer, a computer?
+How Computers Work: What Makes a Computer, a Computer?

-What about the 'hidden curriculum' or the 'unwritten rules' of navigating certain learning environments, i.e. university experiences?
-Are there 'life coach' topics that your content can cover that could support learners' experiences beyond their coursework or outside of the classroom?
+What about the "hidden curriculum" or "unwritten rules" of navigating certain learning environments, i.e. college experiences?
+Are there "life coach" topics your content can cover that could support learners' experiences beyond their coursework or outside of the classroom?

-Five tips to improve your critical thinking - Samantha Agoos
+5 tips to improve your critical thinking - Samantha Agoos

-Encourage equitable video production practices.
+Foster equitable video production practices.

 - Consider how the learning experience may vary if learners only have access to a mobile device with a small screen. - Think about accessibility.
-Check out tips for making your content more accessible and design strategies for learners with disabilities.5
+Check out tips for making your content more accessible and design strategies for learners with disabilities.

-This blind gamer teaches me to play Mortal Kombat | Subcultured
+This Blind Gamer Teaches Me to Play Mortal Kombat | Subcultured

-Connect learning to learners' identities, communities and lives.
+Connect learning to learners' identities, communities, and lives.

-Consider tying teaching topics about world events and big picture ideas (e.g. National Academy of Engineering Grand Challenges6 or the United Nations Sustainable Development Goals).
+Consider tying teaching topics to world events and big picture ideas (e.g., National Academy of Engineering Grand Challenges or the United Nations Sustainable Development Goals).

-What does a 95% effective vaccine really mean?
+What Does a 95% Effective Vaccine Really Mean?